 Point South, at Exit 33 off of Interstate 95, is also a popular stop for travelers.
 Located at the gateway to Beaufort and Charleston, The Lowcountry Visitors Center & Museum, housed in the old “Frampton House” (built in 1868) is one of the only plantation homes in the area open to the public.
 The Center is open, free of charge, seven days a week from 8:30 am – 5:00 pm and offers visitor information, antique “parlor room”, exhibits from the ten museums in the Lowcountry, the South Carolina Artisans Center, as well as a special display about movies which have been filmed in the Lowcountry.
 Civil War earthworks lie under the 250 year old live oak trees in the back yard of the old house.
 The Center’s gift shop includes items such as t-shirts, sweet grass baskets, South Carolina merchandise and home-made food items.
 Two campgrounds are located at Point South, both moderately priced and convenient.
 Convenience and moderately priced accommodations, camping and restaurants make Point South an excellent stop for travelers.

-Ridgeland, at exits 21 and 22 off of Interstate 95, is located in Jasper County, named after young revolutionary war hero Sergeant William Jasper.
+Ridgeland, at Exits 21 and 22 off of Interstate 95, is located in Jasper County, named after young revolutionary war hero Sergeant William Jasper.
 Close to Savannah, Hilton Head Island and Beaufort, the area still maintains the simple, original flavor of the Lowcountry.
 The Blue Heron Nature Trail at Exit 21, behind the Comfort Inn, makes for a nice stop.
 This free walking trail surrounds a pond with a fountain.
 View water birds and turtles, feed large fish and ducks.
 Moderately priced accommodations and recreation make for a good base from which to explore the Lowcountry region.
 Known as a sportsman’s paradise, Ridgeland has a number of nearby hunting clubs and plantation grounds where wildlife abounds.
 The Savannah River, freshwater lakes and salt water rivers make it perfect for hunting, fishing and boating.
-Festivals are a big part of the County and a great opportunity to soak up the local ambience.
+Festivals are a big part of the County and a great opportunity to soak up the local ambiance.
 At the Gopher Hill Festival, held each year on the first Saturday in October, you’ll find authentic Lowcountry cooking, hand-made crafts and other events which are fun for the whole family.

 Hardeeville, at Exit 5 off of Interstate 95 just north of the Georgia border.
 This convenient stop for inexpensive accommodations and restaurants is home to the Savannah National Wildlife Refuge, established in 1927.
 This free, four-mile driving tour of old rice fields and marshlands was built to protect numerous species of wildlife.
 Take a break from traveling and let the family enjoy looking for native plant life, ducks, water birds, deer and if you’re very quiet, you will most likely see alligators laying in the sun.
 Hardeeville is home to numerous fireworks outlets and an antique mall.
 Hardeeville’s Catfish Festival, held annually on the third weekend in September features fresh fried catfish, arts, crafts, parade, street dance, boat races and kiddie rides.